nordeim/Account-Bookkeeping/README.md

 -   Python 3.9 or higher (check with `python --version`)
 -   PostgreSQL Server 14 or higher (running and accessible)
 -   Poetry (Python packaging and dependency management tool).
-Install via `pip install poetry`.
+Install via `pip install poetry` or preferred method.
 -   Git (for cloning the repository)

 ### Developer Installation Steps

 1.  **Clone the Repository:**
     ```bash
-    git clone https://github.com/yourusername/sg_bookkeeper.git # Replace with actual URL
+    git clone https://github.com/yourusername/sg_bookkeeper.git # Replace with your actual repository URL
     cd sg_bookkeeper
     ```

 2.  **Set Up Python Virtual Environment & Install Dependencies:**
-    It's highly recommended to use a virtual environment.
+    Using Poetry is highly recommended.
     ```bash
     poetry install
     ```
-    This command will create a virtual environment (if not already present in the project via `.venv`) and install all dependencies listed in `pyproject.toml`.
+    This command creates a virtual environment (typically `.venv` in the project root if one doesn't exist) and installs all dependencies specified in `pyproject.toml`.

-3.  **Prepare PostgreSQL Database and User:**
+3.  **Prepare PostgreSQL Database User:**
     *   Connect to your PostgreSQL instance as a superuser (e.g., `postgres`):
         ```bash
-        sudo -u postgres psql
+        sudo -u postgres psql # Or psql -U postgres on Windows/macOS if postgres user needs password
         ```
-    *   Create a dedicated database user and database (replace passwords securely):
+    *   Create a dedicated database user for the application (replace `YourSecurePassword123!` securely):
         ```sql
         CREATE USER sgbookkeeper_user WITH PASSWORD 'YourSecurePassword123!';
-        -- Database will be created by db_init.py script, or you can create it:
-        -- CREATE DATABASE sg_bookkeeper OWNER sgbookkeeper_user;
-        -- \q
+        \q
         ```
-        *Note: The `db_init.py` script can create the database if it doesn't exist, using the admin credentials you provide to the script.*
+        *Note: The database itself (`sg_bookkeeper`) will be created by the `db_init.py` script if it doesn't exist.*

-4.  **Configure Database Connection:**
+4.  **Configure Database Connection (`config.ini`):**
-    *   The application looks for `config.ini` in a platform-specific user configuration directory.
-On Linux, this is typically `~/.config/SGBookkeeper/config.ini`.
+    *   The application expects `config.ini` in a platform-specific user configuration directory.
+        *   Linux: `~/.config/SGBookkeeper/config.ini`
+        *   macOS: `~/Library/Application Support/SGBookkeeper/config.ini`
+        *   Windows: `C:\Users\<YourUser>\AppData\Roaming\SGBookkeeper\config.ini`
+    *   Create this directory if it doesn't exist.
-    *   Copy or create `config.ini` in that location.
-Example content:
+    *   Copy the following example content into `config.ini` in that location, adjusting values as necessary:
         ```ini
         [Database]
         username = sgbookkeeper_user